 Maths at Crosslee

-- reason mathematically by following a line of enquiry and developing an argument, justification or proof using mathematical language
+3) Have the ability to reason mathematically by following a line of enquiry and developing an argument, justification or proof using mathematical language.

-- solve problems by applying their mathematics to a variety of routine and non-routine problems, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+4) Solve problems by applying their mathematics to a variety of routine and non-routine problems.

 Maths and the EYFS